MrOz59/Kalymos-updater/README.md

 from update_manager import load_config, ensure_updater

 def run_my_app():
+    """
+    Runs the main application and integrates the Kalymos Updater.

+    This function performs the following steps:
+    1. Loads the configuration from 'config.ini' to get the updater version.
+    2. Ensures the Kalymos Updater is present and up-to-date.
+    3. Launches the main application.
+    """
     # Path to the configuration file
     ini_file = 'config.ini'

     try:
         updater_version = load_config(ini_file)
     except FileNotFoundError as e:
-        print(e)
+        print(f"Error: {e}")
         return

-    # Set this to True to skip the update check and only check if the updater executable exists
+    # Set this to True to skip the update check for the Kalymos Updater itself
     skip_update_check = False

     # Ensure the updater is present and up-to-date